nathanaelbosch/ProbNumDiffEq.jl/docs/src/probints_comparison.md

 ### 1. Problem definition: FitzHugh-Nagumo
 ```@example probints
-using ODEFilters
+using ProbNumDiffEq
-using ODEFilters: remake_prob_with_jac, stack
+using ProbNumDiffEq: remake_prob_with_jac, stack
 using DifferentialEquations
 using DiffEqUncertainty
 using Statistics